denismaua/kpu-pp/README.md

 INSTALLATION
 ------------

-Go to directory src/ and type `make` to compile.
-The executables will be stored in the directory bin/
+Type `make` from a command line in the project main  directory to compile.
+The executables will be stored in the directory `bin/`

 USAGE
 -----